Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

     <img src="images/tuner-acquire-noise.png" alt="Figure 8" width="750"/>

-      **Note:** Because the scan refresh rate is lower in **ALR** mode, it takes more time to acquire noise.
+      >**Note:** Because the scan refresh rate is lower in **ALR** mode, it takes more time to acquire noise.
 Touch the CAPSENSE&trade; proximity loop once before clicking **Acquire noise** to transition the device to **ACTIVE** mode to complete the measurement faster.

-10. Once noise is acquired, bring your hand near the proximity loop at a distance of around **35 mm** above it and then click **Acquire signal**.
-Ensure that the hand remains above the proximity loop as long as the signal acquisition is in progress.
+10. Once noise is acquired, bring your hand over the proximity loop at a distance of around **45 mm** above it and then click **Acquire signal**.
+Ensure that the hand remains stable above the proximity loop as long as the signal acquisition is in progress.
 Observe that the SNR is above 5:1 and the signal count is above 50.
 If not, repeat signal acquisition by lowering the hand, and thus getting a higher signal.

-    The maximum distance the proximity loop can sense is when the SNR is greater than 5:1 for a particular configuration.
-In the [Tuning procedure](#tuning-procedure) section, you can understand how changing the configuration affects the distance and SNR.

     The calculated SNR on this proximity widget is displayed, as Figure 9 shows.

     **Figure 9.
 CAPSENSE&trade; Tuner - SNR measurement: acquire signal**

     <img src="images/tuner-acquire-signal.png" alt="Figure 9" width="750"/>

+    The maximum distance the proximity sensor can sense is at the distance where the SNR is greater than 5:1.
+[Tuning procedure](#tuning-procedure) section explains how changing the configuration affects the distance and SNR.

 11. To measure the SNR of the low-power sensor (**LowPower0_Sns0**), set the **Finger threshold** to maximum (65535) in **Widget/Sensor Parameters** for the **LowPower0** widget as shown in Figure 12.
 And set the Proximity threshold and Proximity Touch Threshold to their maximum (65535) values in the Widget/Sensor Parameters of the Proximity0 widget, as shown in Figure 13.